AmirShkolnik/DivingCenter/README_v.0.1.md

 ### CRUD Functionality

-The table below describes the CRUD operations that can be performed on Cups Of Joy main features by a registered, logged-in user and admin.
+The table below describes the CRUD operations that can be performed on Diving Center main features by a registered, logged-in user and admin.

 | Feature               | Create                    | Read                        | Update               | Delete                 |
 |-----------------------|---------------------------|-----------------------------|----------------------|------------------------|